There are different types of signatures out there, one of which is the wet signature.

 Digital signatures are the most secure way to sign a document electronically.
 Digital signatures require private and public keys and certificates of authority.
 It can get a bit complicated, but just know that digital signatures are more secure than most other types of electronic signatures.

 In the year 2000, the Electronic Signatures in Global and National Commerce Act (also known as ESIGN) went into effect.
 Part of the act says that wet signatures and electronic signatures hold the same weight.

-Technically speaking, there isn’t any difference between the wet signature and electronic signatures.
+Legally speaking, there isn’t any difference between a wet signature and an electronic signature.
 That being said, some companies and organizations prefer certain kinds of signatures over others.
 The ESIGN act allows these companies to accept or reject different kinds of signatures based on personal preferences.

 You’ll notice that most companies that issue loans or purchases will require that you sign with a wet signature of some sort, whereas they’ll use an electronic signature for withdrawals or simple acknowledgment.
-It’s probably safe to assume that a business will require a wet signature whenever money or debt are involved but an electronic signature is good enough when information is being delivered or trading hands.
+It’s probably safe to assume that a business will require a wet signature whenever money or debt are involved, like when signing a loan or a contract.
+However, an electronic signature is good enough when information is being delivered or trading hands.

 Why Do Signatures Matter?

 Signatures are important for many different reasons.
 First and foremost, they’re the most effective way we have to give out permission or approval for something.
 Whether it’s a contract, invoice or employee evaluation, signatures allow us to approve certain actions without having to talk with every person involved in the process beforehand.

 They also provide us with evidence that an approval was given.
 Signatures help protect both parties from the other backing out of a deal or claiming they did not approve of the other party taking a specific action.
 Signatures are essential because they leave a paper trail which you can follow if document problems ever make that necessary.